 08. Show how you make your customer’s life easier

 How does your product make your client’s life easier?
 Show it off in your ad, like Chief Creative Officer Eric Schoeffler did with his team at DDB Tribal Berlin when they created this advertisement to help Volkswagen increase their sales of optional features with their new cars, like the park assist.
 If it’s the type of product where you can inject some humor, even better.

 The online download bar made from music fans and musicians is used in the “Switch off illegal downloads.
 Switch on MTV” campaign to show that fans actually harm their musical heroes when they steal their music.
 Getting creative with the details can liven up an image that in itself isn’t that interesting.
 Patrick Ackmann was the Creative Director on this cool project for MTV Europe.

-The team at TBWA/ISTANBUL created this bright print advertisement for IKEA to highlight lack of closet space in order to sell their space saving solutions.
+The team at TBWA/ISTANBUL created this bright print advertisement for IKEA to highlight the lack of closet space in order to sell their space-saving solutions.

 Who needs a flexible Band-Aid more than Bruce Banner?
 J. Walter Thompson Dubai created this eye-catching advertisement featuring one of our favorite Marvel superheroes, The Hulk, and made the emphasis on a functional aspect of the product way less boring.

 BBDO Spain placed extinct animals in an auto mechanic garage setting to get the World Wildlife Fund’s message across – “Extinction can’t be fixed.”
 The aerial view adds a unique perspective.

 14. Shoot or edit photographs to produce clever effects